victor-zorro/videotools/README.md

 2.
-To verify is a startup program is added, open  a file explorer window and navigate to:C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp
+To verify is a startup program is added, open  a file explorer window and navigate to:
+C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp

 All shortcuts to startup programs will be placed here.